Skip navigation

 1. The University implements its investment strategy through the appointment of one or more external asset managers that have responsibility for the investment of the Fund’s assets.

 1. The Council recognises its fiduciary duty to administer the Fund prudently for the benefit of all stakeholders.
-Prudent administration requires the Council not only to diversify its investments but to conduct due diligence on new asset managers as part of the selection process.
+Prudent administration requires the Council not only to diversify its investments but to conduct due diligence on new asset managers, asset consultants, direct investment or other investment professionals engaged by the University.

-3. Asset Managers must be shown to have adequacy in the following areas:
+1. Asset Managers must be shown to have adequacy in the following areas:

 • Organisational competency